oberien/das-protokoll/specification-v2.md

 Connection setup is established by the 2-way-handshake described in [Root Update](#root-update).
-Connection teardown can occur at any time.
-It is performed with a 2-way handshake of FIN packets.
-The FIN handling SHOULD be performed similar to the FIN handling discussed in PROTOKOLL v1.
+The handshake only establishes a connection if the nodes determine that a block transfer is required.

-Additionally, the connection is assumed to be dead if the client hasn't polled within 2.5 times its polling interval.
+The server assumes the connection is assumed to be dead if the client hasn't polled within 2.5 times its polling interval.
+The client assumes the connection to be dead if the server fails to respond to 3 root update pollings in a row.
 In that case, the connection is removed and a new connection needs to be established.

-The only state held by the server for a connection is the current transfer's chunkid.
-When the client polls the next time, the usual 2-way-handshake will be performed again, reinitiating the transfer's chunkid with a random number if there is actual transfer.
+There is no graceful connection teardown.
+Peers close the connection by simply ceasing to communicate.

 # Encoding